GroupPtutAugmentedReality/MainDirectory/README.md

 # Welcome to the Ptut about Augmented Reality
-# Collaborators : Benklifa, Grillet-Kissling, Huyghues, Rameau
+# Contibutors : Benklifa, Grillet-Kissling, Huyghues, Rameau